Skip to main content

 What is Zarcanum?

-Zarcanum is the world's first Proof of Stake scheme that enhances traditional PoS with untraceability and hidden amounts, revolutionizing blockchain consensus.
+Zarcanum is the world's first Proof-of-Stake scheme that enhances traditional PoS with untraceability and hidden amounts, revolutionizing blockchain consensus.
 Thanks to this innovative approach, our stakers can stake in complete anonymity.
+Read more on the consensus page.

 How is the network secured?